This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A toe fracture

-- Inability to bend or move your toe
+- Not being able to bend or move your toe

-- Inability to walk or put weight on your toe
+- Not being able to walk or put weight on your toe

 Seek care immediately if:

 - You have severe pain in your toe.

 - Your toe is cold or numb.